MHaringa/insurancerating/docs/reference/autoplot.factor_analysis.md

 - metrics:

-  Numeric vector specifying which metrics to plot (default is `1:9`).
+  Numeric or character vector specifying which metrics to plot (default is all available metrics).
+The numeric positions are:
-  There are nine available metrics:

   - 1\.
 Frequency (`nclaims / exposure`)